 - Lambo finished with 18 points, six rebounds and six assists.

-- Harris finished with 11 points to register her 14th consecutive game in double figures.
-She joins Lambo in the Continentals' 1,000-point club.
+- Harris finished with 11 points and registered her 14th consecutive game in double figures.
+She joined Lambo in the Continentals' 1,000-point club.

-- Semeter scored 14 points on 5-of-7 shooting from the field, 2-of-3 from 3-point range and 2-of-2 from the line in 14 minutes played off the bench.
+- Semeter scored 14 points on 5-of-7 shooting from the field, including 2-of-3 from 3-point range, and 2-for-2 at the line in 14 minutes played off the bench.

 - Erica Hills '28 added six points, three assists and two steals for the Continentals.

-- The Continentals went 29-of-57 from the field, marking their third-highest field goal percentage in a game this season.
+- The Continentals were 29-of-57 from the field, marking their third-highest field goal percentage in a game this season.

-- Tavarez totaled her 21 points on 6-of-12 shooting from the field and 9-of-11 from the line.
-She also distributed a game-high five assists.
+- Tavarez shot 6-of-12 from the field and 9-for-11 at the line.
+She also distributed five assists.

-- Xerras added 18 points, while Hayle Thompson tallied eight 10 points, six rebounds and four assists.
+- Xerras added 18 points and Hayle Thompson tallied 10.

-- Cole grabbed a game-high eight rebounds to go along with eight points and three assists.
+- Cole grabbed a game-high eight rebounds and scored eight points.

 Next Game